ansys/pyoptislang/doc/source/contributing/index.rst

 The following contribution information is specific to PyOptiSLang.

-Cloning the PyOptiSLang Repository and Installation
+Cloning the PyOptiSLang repository and installation
 ---------------------------------------------------

 .. code::